micromdm/nanomdm/docs/operations-guide.md

 * API key for API endpoints

-API authorization in NanoMDM is just HTTP Basic authentication with "nanomdm" as the username and this API key as the password.
+API authorization in NanoMDM is simply HTTP Basic authentication using "nanomdm" as the username and the API key as the password.
 Omitting this switch turns off all API endpoints — NanoMDM in this mode will essentially just be for handling MDM client requests.
 It is not compatible with also specifying `-disable-mdm`.

 ### -ca string